schiarad2354/Petri_Net/MPAT/Examples/Pre_Processing_and_Assembling_Models/Results.md

 # Pre Processing and Assembling of Models

 Here, we show scalability of the pre-processing steps that MPAT performs.
 In particular, the elapsed time it takes to create a grid from a shapefile and generate the corresponding SBML file of epidemiological models following Section 3.2 and generalization of Figure 5 in the manuscript.
 We do this for various selected countries and U.S. states.
+For computing resources, the simulations were conducted on an Intel Xeon Gold 6226R CPU @ 2.90Ghz with 64 threads and 512 GB of memory om a Linux server.

 ## Selected Countries
 Without loss of generalization, we randomly selected the following countries: